Britain’s Most Easterly town

 A friendly welcome awaits shoppers with over 40 National retailers along with small independent shops and services.
 Indulgent food will tempt the taste buds from afternoon tea, restaurants serving the best local produce, including traditional seaside fish and chips.

-No visit to Lowestoft is complete without visiting the seafront to enjoy the golden sandy beach and interactive fountains.
+No visit to Lowestoft is complete without visiting the seafront to enjoy the golden sandy beach.
 With Lowestoft being Britain’s most Easterly point it’s the perfect opportunity to watch the day wake up.

 The town was the birth place of the composer Benjamin Britten who was inspired by the Suffolk coastline.
 The cultural offer continues today with the Marina Theatre who provide an extensive programme of live entertainment.